-Okay, right, that's point 3.
-Point 4 is your social media page banners.

-Indeed, this is something that people never change and it takes up a massive piece of real estate at the top of your Instagram and your Facebook page.
-So just whatever your banner is now again, this isn't rocket science, you're just going to add a little single line of "We are open" to the bottom so that they don't have to scroll down to find the information.
+Okay, right.
+Yes, that's point 3.4 is your social media page banners into either this is something that people never change, and it takes up a massive piece of real estate at the top of your Instagram and your Facebook page.
+So just wear whatever your banner is.
+Now again, this isn't rocket science, we're just going to add a little single line of you know, we are open to the bottom so that they don't have to scroll down to find the information.
+Okay.

+Super.
 And then our website and annoying pop ups.

 Yes.
 So please don't have the fact that you're open on a pop up.
 What's the first thing you do when you see a pop up, you just hit the close button.
 It's horrible and it's annoying, nobody likes them.
-So simply to just add a sentence very, very near the top, a reassurance statement.
-So COVID practice statement, "We are open" and if you want to add following strict guidelines, taking every possible precaution to keep you safe, etc. But it needs to be very clear and really bite them in the bum, so that they can't miss that you're open.
+So simply to just add a sentence and very, very near the top, a reassurance statement.
+So COVID practice statement.
+We are open and if you want to add following strict guidelines, taking every possible precaution to keep you safe, etc. But it needs to be very clear and really bite them in the bum.
+That they can't miss that you're open.

-It's the same with those accept the cookies pop ups isn't it?
-If they stay at the bottom of the page, you can cheerfully ignore them but they drive you up the wall when they take up the whole page and get in your way and you have to click it to get rid of it.
+It's the same with those.
+Except the cookies pop ups isn't it if they're if they stay at the bottom of the page, you can cheerfully ignore them but they drive up the wall when they take up the whole page and get in your way and you have to click it to get rid of it.
 Anyway okay.
-So, what comes after that?
-Texting and email reminders.
+So what comes after that texting email reminders.

-When you are sending out your text and email reminders for appointments, it can be worth adding a reassurance there, particularly as this week comes to a close, for next week's appointments, it's probably worth sending something out already now, to reassure them.
-And also with your new patients, I would be verbally just saying to new patients that are saying right, you need to see me three or four times just to let you know that we will be staying open for continuity of care, etc. Make sure that you're not leaving that stone unturned.
+So when you are sending out your text and email reminders for appointments, it can be worth adding a reassurance there, particularly as this week comes to a close, for next week's appointments, it's probably worth sending something out already.
+Now, to reassure them and also with your new patients, I would be verbally just saying to new patients that are saying right, you need to see me three or four times just to let you know that we will be staying open for continuity of care, etc. Make sure that you're not leaving that stone unturned.

-And actually, as we were watching yesterday's broadcast, we had a lot of concern there about patients might say they're not prepared to wear a mask, either because their principles or their underlying conditions, those emails would be a great opportunity to have that conversation in advance.
-So, you don't end up turning people away at the door.
-And if they say, well, I've got COPD, asthma, I'm exempt from wearing a mask, that's when you could have that conversation about whether actually, we can't cater for people without masks, I'm afraid and so on.
+And actually, as we were watching yesterday's podcast, we had a lot of concern there about patients might say they're not prepared to wear a mask, either because their principles or their underlying conditions, those emails would be a great opportunity to have that conversation in advance.
+So you don't end up turning people away at the door.
+And if they say, well, I've got COPD, asthma, like I'm exempt wearing a mask, that's when you could have that conversation about whether actually we can't cater for people without masks, I'm afraid and so on.
 So, yeah, useful to do that well in advance, particularly now.
-And there's our little summary has just come up of your six points there.
-Again, we will share that with the slides that go out in a little while.
-So, is that all we need to do?
+And there's our little summary has just come up with your your six points there.
+So again, we will share that with the slides that go out in a little while.
+So is that all we need to do?

 Nope, nope, we've got 27 things to get through.
-So, let's get on to number seven.
+So let's get on to number seven.